Bambi II

 Bambi II (also known as Bambi and the Great Prince of the Forest) is a 2006 American animated drama film directed by Brian Pimental and produced by the Australian office of Disneytoon Studios as a followup to the 1942 film Bambi.
-Animation production was done by DisneyToon Studios Sydney, Australia.
-It premiered in theaters in Argentina on January 26, 2006, before being released as a direct-to-video title in the United States on February 7, 2006.
+It premiered in theaters in Argentina on January 26, 2006, before being released as a direct-to-video title in the United States by Buena Vista Home Entertainment on February 7, 2006.

 Taking place between Bambi's mother's death and Bambi shown as a young adult buck, the film follows Bambi's relationship with his father, The Great Prince of the Forest, and Bambi's efforts to earn his father's love for him.
 It was first titled Bambi and the Great Prince, but was renamed Bambi and the Great Prince of the Forest and later Bambi II.

 Plot

 After his mother is shot and killed by a hunter, Bambi is greeted by his father the Great Prince, who takes him to the den.
 The Great Prince asks Friend Owl to find a doe to raise Bambi, but Friend Owl tells him that due to the harsh winter, the does can barely feed themselves.
 The Great Prince has to take care of Bambi until spring.

 Sometime later, the Great Prince allows Bambi to be with his friends Thumper and Flower.
 At the groundhog ceremony, Bambi meets Faline, a young doe he had encountered before.
 The Groundhog is coaxed out of his hole, only to be scared back in by an older fawn named Ronno, who tries to impress Faline with stories of his encounter with Man.
 When Bambi believes the story, Ronno is about to fight Bambi until he is called away by his mother.

 When the others leave, Bambi falls asleep waiting for his father and dreams about reuniting with his mother.
 He wakes up to what appears to be his mother's voice, which calls him into a meadow, but it turns out to be an ambush by Man.
 The Great Prince comes to Bambi's rescue and saves him in time, but is furious that he fell for the trick and almost getting himself killed.
 Days later, Bambi informs Thumper and Flower about his wish to impress his father.
 They decide to help Bambi be brave, but while doing so, they encounter a porcupine, who sticks his quills into Bambi's backside.
 Ronno and Faline, hearing the commotion, investigate; Bambi sees Ronno bothering Faline and gets into a fight with him.
 Ronno chases Bambi and Thumper through the forest until Bambi leaps over a large ravine to safety.
 The Great Prince, having seen the whole thing, is impressed by this feat.
 Ronno, jealous of the young prince, tries to jump over the chasm himself, but falls in, thwarted for now.